return to Natural Dog Health Remedies

 Interference with Conventional Medicines

-Certain herbs may interfere with conventional medicines and therefore, as a general rule, consult a holistic vet before using herbal treatments if your pet is on the following medications:
+To be safe, as a general rule, consult a holistic vet before using herbal treatments if your pet is on the following medications:

 • Steroids